samaysinghbisht/Production-Grade-Workflow/README.md

-# Production Grade Workflow using Dockerfile, Dockerfile.dev, docker-compose.yml and Nginx server.
+# Production Grade Workflow using Dockerfile, Dockerfile.dev, docker-compose.yml and Nginx server later deploying the app on AWS Elastic Beanstalk using Travis-CI and serve it to the end user(s).

 ## This is a simple web app bootstrapped with **[Create React App](https://github.com/facebook/create-react-app/ "Visit Facebook Open Source Git Repo")**.

 This is a demo app built with an intention to successfully deploy a react.js app on **AWS BEANSTALK** and can be served to end user.
-Note: You can also deploy this app on your local server by just using *Dockerfile* in the root directory, it will get deployed on **NGINX server**
+>Note: You can also deploy this app on your local server by just using *Dockerfile* present in the root directory of this project, it will get deployed on **NGINX server**

 **Some pre-requisites to start with this projects:**
 1. Docker and docker-compose should be installed on your local machine.